-Fair Labor Standards Act (FLSA) – The FLSA is the nation’s main wage law and establishes minimum wage, overtime pay, proper recordkeeping, and child labor standards affecting full-time and part-time workers.
-FLSA also outlines the duties associated with the decision-making involving whether an employee is considered “exempt” or “non-exempt.”
-The Act applies to businesses with two or more employees on payroll.
+- Fair Labor Standards Act (FLSA) – The FLSA is the nation’s primary wage law.
+It establishes minimum wage, overtime pay, proper recordkeeping, and child labor standards affecting full-time and part-time workers.
+Additionally, a regulation called the FairPay Overtime Rules outlines the duties of deciding whether an employee is considered “exempt” or “non-exempt” from overtime under the FLSA.
+The FLSA and its overtime rules apply to businesses with two or more employees on payroll.